pablohaedo/cakephp-queue/README.md

 ## What this package is

-First go read the original background and use cases on [the readme for the forked package](https://github.com/dereuromark/cakephp-queue/blob/master/README.md)
+First go read the original background and use cases on [the readme for the original package](https://github.com/dereuromark/cakephp-queue/blob/master/README.md)

 This is an implementation of Mark Scherer's [simple Cake PHP queues](https://github.com/dereuromark/cakephp-queue/) replacing MySQL with MongoDB for the backend.